ThijsTerporten/Climbing-Traveller/README.md

 ### Results

-While running tests on a mobile device on the gear.html page I found a small overflow which was fixed.
+While running tests on a mobile device on the gear.html page I found a small overflow on the right side of the screen.
+While clicking on the about and subscribe links in the navbar I found the navbar not collapsing, which led to a bad UX, the Navbar would overlap the content it was meant to go to.
+This was fixed by doing some research on data-toggle and data-target in the bootstrap documentation.

 ### Bugs